OriginalEXE/Switcheroo/README.md

 Switcheroo demo can be found here: [http://switcheroo.getkodo.com/](http://switcheroo.getkodo.com/)

 ## Browsers supported?
-It officially supports modern browsers (mobile included) and IE >= 8
+It officially supports modern browsers and IE >= 8

+## Working on mobile/tablets?
+iDevices have some serious issues with using iframe this way, that's why bar is automatically closed on tablets/mobile.

 ## Is it responsive?
 Yes, it is.